uchicago-cs/cmsc23300/website/syllabus.rst

 distribution.

-Before the end of the quarter, we will provide students with an estimated grade based on all the work they have done up to that point, including a preliminary and non-binding list of grade boundaries.
+Before the end of the quarter, we will provide students with an estimated grade based on all the work they have done up to that point.
+We may also provide a preliminary and non-binding list of grade boundaries.

 Types of grades
 ~~~~~~~~~~~~~~~